 So yes I feel that there are distinct advantages to progressing by being in a non-codified system.
 However, that doesn’t mean that a new or old person couldn’t benefit from seeing the long road so that they know which direction they are traveling.

-In the Chinese systems, the path you are taking is largely due to what you defining.
+In the Chinese systems, the path you are taking is largely due to what you or your teacher defines as important.

 The beauty of Tai Chi is that it is 1) attractive to people with different interests such as health, martial arts, or history and 2) on the same token allows you to study the same thing for multiple decades as your interests change.

 Here is an example: B.K.
-Frantzis writes prolifically on the use of Tai Chi in martial development.
-So when asked “What are the stages of learning tai chi?”
-Here is his answer taken from this EnergyArts.com article.
+Frantzis writes prolifically on the use of tai chi in martial development and the stages of learning.
+Here is how he defines the stages of learning in an EnergyArts.com article.

 Stage 1: Form Work (Long or Short Form)